frappe/manual_erpnext_com/manual_erpnext_com/www/contents/setting-up/setting-up-taxes.md

 the difference between your incoming and outgoing taxes, you can select the same Account that you use for sales taxes.

-The columns in this table are similar to the Sales Taxes and Charges Master with the difference as follows:
+The columns in this table are similar to the Sales Taxes and Charges Template with the difference as follows:

 Consider Tax or Charge for: In this section you can specify if the tax /